 In 2007, Cando began the process of reviewing the TAED and PAED certification and through research and surveys with Cando Board of Directors, Committee members, Economic Development Officers, Cando Members at large, Accredited Institutions, and the many participants that attend our Annual National Cando Conference, Cando has made some changes to it Certification Process.

 The previous 16 Competencies were developer through a DACUM (Developing Curriculum) Process to identify core competencies.
 The core competencies that were identified at this time have been included in the new competencies.
-Educators and Aboriginal EDOs worked together and agreed on a process to ensure the content was relevant to the field of Aboriginal economic development.
-The Process was the first national Professional Certification Process designed, developed and facilitated by an Aboriginal organization.
+Educators and Indigenous EDOs worked together and agreed on a process to ensure the content was relevant to the field of Indigenous economic development.
+The Process was the first national Professional Certification Process designed, developed and facilitated by an Indigenous organization.